vultisig/recipes/docs/PLUGIN.md

-# PLUGINS
+# APPS

 # Concept

-Vultisig plugins are specialized services that allow transactions to be executed without direct user involvement.
+Vultisig apps are specialized services that allow transactions to be executed without direct user involvement.
 The transaction must strictly comply with the policy signed by the user.

 This capability is made possible by the **keyshare** feature of the Vultisig wallet.
-The Vultisig Marketplace includes both in-house developed plugins and plugins created by other users.
+The Vultisig Marketplace includes both in-house developed apps and apps created by other users.

 ## Key Terms

 ### **Policy**
-A structure defined by the plugin developer.
+A structure defined by the app developer.
 It contains a set of parameters for executable transactions (transaction type, destination address whitelist, token quantity and type, networks, and execution frequency for recurring payments and subscriptions).
 [Link](#)

 ```go
 type Policy struct {